Analysis: Hollande jobs plan aims at stability, not recovery

 And if Hollande's administration gives with one hand, it may be about to take away with another.

-Mass layoffs at Peugeot are piling pressure on the government to cut social welfare levies as a way of easing labor costs and making French industry more competitive.
+Mass layoffs at Peugeot are piling pressure on the government to cut social welfare levies as a way of easing labour costs and making French industry more competitive.

 With his government struggling to find 33 billion euros ($40 billion) in deficit cuts for next year, Hollande cannot afford the billions of euros in subsidies and cheap loans thrown at the auto sector by the previous government to stave off jobs cuts after a worldwide economic slump in 2008-2009.

-For Hollande, the context is the opposite of what Jospin faced in 1997, when he embarked on a five-year program that created 300,000 jobs and reduced unemployment.
+For Hollande, the context is the opposite of what Jospin faced in 1997, when he embarked on a five-year programme that created 300,000 jobs and reduced unemployment.

-While Jospin enjoyed the budgetary freedom to expand his program almost at will, Hollande cannot afford to bolster a scheme which economists warn is already too small to have knock-on effects on the broader labor market.
+While Jospin enjoyed the budgetary freedom to expand his programme almost at will, Hollande cannot afford to bolster a scheme which economists warn is already too small to have knock-on effects on the broader labour market.

 "These are costly measures whose real impact on the economy and the employment situation will be, at best, marginal," said Denis Ferrand, head of economic forecasting at liberal think-tank Coe-Rexecode.